noncombatant/robotfindskitten/README.md

-The biggest immediate difference between C and (e.g.) JavaScript is that the programmer must declare the names and types of variables before using them, and that the types are much more specific and fiddly than the references-to-values style of Python or JavaScript.
+The biggest immediate difference between C and (e.g.) JavaScript is that the programmer must declare the names and types of variables before using them, and that there are both value types and pointer types.

 Most of the rest of C grammar will probably look familiar to JavaScript programmers, and somewhat familiar to Python programmers.